gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/types-of-withdrawals.md

 - Personal casualty loss(es) that you have not yet paid and that are not covered by insurance
 - Legal expenses (such as attorneys' fees and court costs) that you have not yet paid for separation or divorce from your spouse

-### Additional Requirements for Financial Hardship Withdrawals
+### Additional requirements for financial hardship withdrawals

 In addition to the eligibility rules, the following apply: